 We all know that the teenage years have typical pitfalls such as peer pressure, drugs, alcohol, or running with the wrong crowds.
 It is important to talk about these things before they come up.
 They should know your expectations and have clear rules.
 They should understand the possible consequences of risky behaviors and poor decisions.
 There should be a clear understanding that you will take away privileges if they break rules.

-Talk To Them About Girls
+Talk To Your Teenage Boy About Girls

 Adolescence is a time of change and undoubtedly, they will begin to pay more attention to girls than ever before.
 They need to understand how to treat teenage girls like ladies.
 They should understand the basics of behaving like a gentleman.
 Parents also need to have a dating and sex talk with their boys.
 Do not assume your teenage boys know everything until you tell them.
 Help them learn what healthy relationships look like.
 Talk about your expectations, discuss dangers of getting swept away, set limits, and answer their questions.